 Wed-Thu-Fri 9 am.
 No live broadcast

 Sat 4 pm, Sun 10 am.
-Service IS broadcast live on Facebook
+Service is broadcast live on Facebook

 Office hours: